paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ## Support

-The development of projects like this is supported by readers like you.
-If you find this project exciting, please consider supporting my work by becoming a sponsor.
-For updates on this and other experimental projects, feel free to follow me on GitHub.
+Did you find this project exciting?
+If so, please consider supporting my work by becoming a sponsor.
+In doing so, you're making it possible for me to take on ever more challenging projects in cognitive augmentation while also fulfilling my commitment to openness and transparency.

 [Become a Sponsor](https://github.com/sponsors/paulbricman){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Follow Updates](https://github.com/paulbricman){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }